| Note: Large images and

 mechanism of injury.
 Crush or compression injuries should heighten

+suspicion.
 2. The most common areas of the

 extremities affected by compartment syndrome are the anterior compartment